 - 1 tablespoon water

-- Prepare the meat.
-Trim excess fat off of the meat and cut into small 1-inch chunks.
+- Trim excess fat off of the meat and cut into small 1-inch chunks.
 Spread out onto a baking sheet, making sure they don't touch.
 Cover with plastic wrap and freeze until the edges are stiff but the middles are still slightly pliable, about 20 minutes.

-- Meanwhile, make the dough.
-Cut butter into flour in a food processor or with pastry blender.
+- Cut butter into flour in a food processor or with pastry blender.
 Stir in salt.
 In a separate small bowl, whisk eggs and sour cream.
 Pour into the flour mixture and mix thoroughly.
 Gather the dough into a ball and knead it several times on a lightly floured surface.
 Wrap in plastic wrap and refrigerate for 30 minutes.

-- Prepare the filling.
-In separate batches, pulse the meat in a food processor about 10 times, until you have a coarse grind.
+- In separate batches, pulse the meat in a food processor about 10 times, until you have a coarse grind.
 Transfer the meat to a medium bowl.
 Add the onion, leek, garlic, dill, parsley, sour cream, salt and pepper.
 Mix well.

 - Preheat the oven to 350 degrees F.